Package leaflet: Information for the user

 - once in the morning - if you have daytime symptoms.

-It is very important to follow your doctor’s instructions on how many inhalations to take and how often to take your medicine.
+It is very important to follow your doctor’s instructions on how many puffs to take and how often to take your medicine.

 Instructions for use